williamouyang/okta.github.io/_source/docs/api/resources/apps.md

 | kid        | Reference for key credential in the [app's key store](#application-key-store-operations)    | String                           | FALSE    |                   |           |           |            |
 |------------+---------------------------------------------------------------------------------------------+----------------------------------+----------+-------------------+-----------+-----------+------------|

-> You need to enable `KEY_ROLLOVER` feature to view `kid`, contact customer support for more information
+> You must to enable the key rollover feature to view `kid`.
+Key rollover is an Early Access feature; contact Customer Support to enable it.

 ~~~json
 {